-The Medieval Fayre is a church fete with a very big difference!
+The Mediaeval Fayre is a church fete with a very big difference!

 A whole range of activities take place in the churchyard, within the church, and outside on the road.
 Chipping Hill is closed for the duration of the Fayre, and used for the Morris Dancers, Witham Twirlettes (cheerleaders), Tap and Ballet dancers and similar activities.